floesche/neuView/docs/implementation/NEURON_SEARCH_IMPLEMENTATION.md

 ## Overview

-The `create-index` command has been enhanced to automatically generate and update the `neuron-search.js` file based on the HTML files discovered during index creation.
+The `create-list` command has been enhanced to automatically generate and update the `neuron-search.js` file based on the HTML files discovered during index creation.
 This provides intelligent autocomplete and navigation functionality for neuron types with support for different soma sides (Left, Right, Middle, Both).

 ## What Was Implemented